nathancarter/weblurch/doc/plan.md

 into the test suite.

- * Below those controls, place a button for inserting an assertion that the editor's contents are correct as they are now.
- * On click of that button, add a step of type "check contents", with the data being the editor's current contents.
- * Extend the update function to write code for steps of type "check contents".
-It should write a `pageExpects` call with unindented text before it that explains what that code does.
  * Below those controls, place a button for inserting an assertion that the editor's contents are incorrect as they are now.
  * On click of that button, add a step of type "wrong contents", with the data being the editor's current contents, and further data being an